MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/email-cannot-be-sent.md

 ## Symptoms

-When you attempt to Test and Enable a mailbox in Dynamics 365, one of the following alerts is logged:
+When you attempt to test and enable a mailbox in Dynamics 365, one of the following alerts is logged:

 - > Email cannot be sent because the email address of the mailbox \<Mailbox Name> requires an approval by an Office 365 administrator.
 The mailbox didn't synchronize.
 The owner of the email server profile Microsoft Exchange Online  has been notified.
 **Email Server Error Code:**  OutgoingEmailS2SApprovalNeeded